lijiang2087/hns-implementation/docs/DESIGN.md

     * [ens-contracts](https://github.com/ensdomains/ens-contracts): This repo doubles as an npm package with the compiled JSON contracts
         * [ens](https://github.com/ensdomains/ens): Prior Version of Implementations for registrars and local resolvers for the Ethereum Name Service.
     * [ENS Offchain Resolver](https://github.com/ensdomains/offchain-resolver): smart contracts and a node.js gateway server that together allow hosting ENS names offchain using EIP 3668 and ENSIP 10.
+    * [l2gateway-demo](https://github.com/ensdomains/l2gateway-demo/): A demonstration and MVP of an Ethereum <-> Optimism bridge for resolving ENS names (see [medium article](https://medium.com/the-ethereum-name-service/mvp-of-ens-on-l2-with-optimism-demo-video-how-to-try-it-yourself-b44c390cbd67)).
+Not Needed for harmony-domains, but worth investegating if we want Harmony to effectively be an L2 for Ethereum ENS.
     * [subdomain-registrar](https://github.com/ensdomains/subdomain-registrar): set of smart contracts and corresponding webapp that facilitates easy registration of ENS subdomains for users.
 * SDK
     * [ensjs-v3](https://github.com/ensdomains/ensjs-v3): The ultimate ENS javascript library, with ethers.js under the hood.